afrind/partial-post-replay/draft-frindell-httpbis-partial-post-replay.md

 requests will not be processed, and which can be safely retried by the client.
 There are two problems with this mechanism.

-First, the server cannot use this mechanism, to refuse requests with stream IDs lower than the highest stream ID it has already processed.
+First, the server cannot use this mechanism to refuse requests with stream IDs lower than the highest stream ID it has already processed.
 For example, if the server has received a partial request on stream ID=3, but has already begun processing a request on stream ID=5, it cannot send a GOAWAY with a